Changissnz/nu_merchant_principal/README.md

 grandiose of pride's role in one of the greatest paradigms for understanding, perception.

-The prideful unfulfilled in its self-belief, unaccomplished in its stated mission, and trivialized by their peers entertains the idea of feeling a sense of doubt after their cognitive feedback loop crashes.
+The prideful unfulfilled in their self-belief, unaccomplished in their stated mission, and trivialized by their peers entertains the idea of feeling a sense of doubt after their cognitive feedback loop crashes.
+Praises turned out to be faked or mean little, reward systems all of a sudden upended, and the "promised land" was never met.